wustep/gud-wallpapers/README.md

     * Linux: `sudo apt-get install imagemagick`

  3. Setup secrets.yml (more below)
- 4. Seed the database with the command: `rake db:seed`
+ 4. Setup the database with `rake db:reset`
- 5. Run the server with `rails s`
+ 6. Run the server with `rails s`

 ## secrets.yml Setup
 Paste the following code into /config/secrets.yml and revise the keys accordingly